macgirl212/fcc-product-landing-page/README.md

 ![Preview image](./preview.png)

-This is a product landing page made as part of the freeCodeCamp curriculum.
+This is a product landing page for piano with slimmer keys and was made as part of the freeCodeCamp curriculum.

 To see this live, please visit its CodePen page: https://codepen.io/macgirl212/full/gOepYNq